 Since the Vikings believed the runic symbols to be a gift from Odin, they treated them with great reverence.
 Belief in the divine origin of the runes meant that runes possessed magical powers.

 The Vikings are often portrayed as illiterate and uncultured barbarians who were more interested in plunder than in wisdom.
 This is very far from the truth.
-The Vikings left behind a great number of manuscripts written on vellum, which are both rich in wisdom and artistic achievement.
+The Vikings left behind a great culture recorded in a number of manuscripts written on vellum, which are both rich in wisdom and artistic achievement.
 These documents were based on the earlier Viking oral tradition and information Vikings had carved in stone, wood, bone and metal.

 What was carved in these hard materials were enigmatic symbols made up of straight lines.
 Each symbol, called a rune, had its own unique sound that was said, or sung, to represent them.
 These sounds could be used singularly as a chant, or together as a chant.
 These chants, or rune-songs, are known as Galdr, and any serious use of runes would include them.